 - 12.34 Waterside currently has no formal public open space and general planting is limited to a small number of street tree and hedges.
-The closest significant green spaces are located at Victoria Embankment and Colwick Country Park to the west and east respectively.
-There is a large area of protected green space, in the form of a floodplain, at the other side of the River but at present this is only accessible from the Waterside area via Trent Bridge and Lady Bay Bridge. - 12.35 Redevelopment of Waterside provides opportunities to significantly improve the quality and quantity of open space and green infrastructure in this part of the city and shall:

-Provide new green corridors;
+The development has good access to existing high quality open space at Victoria Embankment and Colwick Country Park to the west and east respectively.
+The SPD area should provide a minimum of 3.3ha of open space.
+There is a large area of protected green space, in the form of a floodplain, at the other side of the River but at present this is only accessible from the Waterside area via Trent Bridge and Lady Bay Bridge. - 12.35 Redevelopment of Waterside should significantly improve the quality and quantity of open space and green infrastructure in this part of the city and shall: - Provide new green corridors as identified on the Public Realm plan; - Enhance biodiversity; - Provide new formal and interspersed areas of informal public open space, and; - Create multifunctional green infrastructure which provides attractive green space but which also supports sustainable drainage systems.
+The scope for natural and semi-natural habitats will be taken into consideration as part of the development management process. - 12.36 Open spaces should be designed to be truly multifunctional and provide opportunities for recreation, flood risk mitigation and habitat creation.
+This SPD should be read in conjunction with the Council's Open Space SPD.

-Enhance biodiversity;

-Provide new formal and informal areas of public open space, and;

-Create multifunctional green infrastructure which provides attractive green space but which also supports sustainable drainage systems.

-- 12.36 Open spaces should be designed to be truly multifunctional and provide opportunities for recreation, flood risk mitigation and habitat creation. - 12.37 Well-designed amenity space is crucial to creating a desirable neighbourhood.
+12.37 Well-designed amenity space is crucial to creating a desirable neighbourhood.
 This includes appropriately designed roads giving cycling and pedestrian priority and a variety of spaces where people both pass through and rest.
 Throughout the development of Waterside the emphasis will be on the creation of small green spaces and public squares appropriate to their location.
-It is envisaged that some 'ownership' of public spaces will be through residents groups and there may be opportunities for these to be communally planted and maintained.
-There may also be an appetite for the provision of allotments.
+It is envisaged that some 'ownership' of public spaces will be through residents groups where there may be communal food growing and planting opportunities, for example, through community gardens, which would also be communally maintained.
+There may also be an appetite for the provision of allotments because there is an identified lack of provision, and a high demand within the area.